 For many, the second serve is the shot that should just go into the proper service box and begin the point.
 But not for me and my students… To exemplify this I would like you to consider the following: You just missed that first serve and now you are about to get ready for the second one.
 How do you feel?
 If you are like most of the players then your first concern would be to get it in to deprive your opponent of a free point.
 But if you are ready to push it a little further than this and dare to be proactive, the second serve is really about two main aspects:

 1. Get the ball in to start the point.
-2. Deliver the second serve in a manner which makes it hard for your opponent to attack you.
+2. Deliver the second serve in a manner that makes it hard for your opponent to attack you.

 Now how do we make the second serve hard to attack?
 Spin and Depth!
 You thought I was going to say – hit it hard!? 🙂